Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 {\it Random graphs}|Finally, we examine whether the role of frustration in shaping the magnetic order extends to random Erd\H{o}s--R\'enyi graphs with a given number of sites and bonds.
-While such graphs do not have well-defined frustration centers, their frustration level can be measured by the number of odd loops or by the frustration index~\cite{PhysRevE.68.056107, aref2018measuring, aref2019balance}, defined as the minimum number of bonds one has to remove to make the graph bipartite.
-We find a strong negative correlation ($\sim -0.5$) between $S_{\rm total}$ and the frustration index for graphs with $20$ sites using exact diagonalization.
-Additionally, $S_{\rm total}$ is positively correlated with the numbers of even loops and anticorrelated with the numbers of odd loops [Fig.~\ref{Fig5}(a)].
-In fact, these correlations also persist at the level of individual bonds [Fig.~\ref{Fig5}(b)], showing that the spin alignment across a bond is directly related to how frustrated that bond is (see Appendix C for other measures).
-The correlations become weaker with increasing loop size as a large loop generically overlaps with many smaller loops.
+While such graphs do not have well-defined frustration centers, their frustration level can be measured by the number of odd loops or by the frustration index~\cite{PhysRevE.68.056107, aref2018measuring, aref2019balance}, which is the minimum number of bonds one has to remove to make the graph bipartite.
+From exact diagonalization for $20$-site graphs (Hilbert-space size $\sim 2 \times 10^6$), we find a strong negative correlation ($\sim -0.5$) between $S_{\rm total}$ and the frustration index (Appendix C).
+In addition, $S_{\rm total}$ is positively correlated with the numbers of even loops and anticorrelated with the numbers of odd loops [Fig.~\ref{Fig5}(a)].
+In fact, these correlations also persist at the level of individual bonds [Fig.~\ref{Fig5}(b)], showing the spin alignment across a bond is directly related to how frustrated that bond is (see Appendix C for other measures and SM \cite{SuppMat} for other system sizes).
+The correlations get weaker with increasing loop size as a large loop generically overlaps with many smaller loops.

 With the above insight, one can tune the magnetization of random graphs by limiting the minimum loop size (``girth'') $r_{\rm min}$ \cite{bayati2018generating}.
-As $r_{\rm min}$ is increased, the average value of $S_{\rm total}$ as well as its distribution alternates characteristically [Figs.~\ref{Fig5}(c)-\ref{Fig5}(e)], moving to higher (lower) values with the removal of odd (even) loops, until one reaches the maximum girth for a given number of sites and bonds \cite{Verstrate2016}.
-If this girth is even, the graphs become close to bipartite and ferromagnetic, whereas if it is odd, the graphs are strongly frustrated with a small $S_{\text{total}}$.
+As $r_{\rm min}$ is increased, the average value of $S_{\rm total}$ as well as its distribution swings back and forth [Figs.~\ref{Fig5}(c)-\ref{Fig5}(e)], moving to higher (lower) values with the removal of odd (even) loops, until one reaches the maximum girth \cite{Verstrate2016}.
+If this is even, the graphs become close to bipartite and ferromagnetic, whereas if it is odd, they are strongly frustrated with a small $S_{\text{total}}$.
+None of these variations are present for a Heisenberg model (SM \cite{SuppMat}).

-{\it Conclusions}|We have shown that kinetic frustration plays a central role in shaping the magnetic order for strongly correlated fermions on a generic graph.
-This effect arises solely from the quantum path interference of a hole and does not have a classical analog.
-Our findings highlight the importance of graph topology, allowing one to tune collective order by embedding frustration.
+{\it Conclusions}|In summary, the interplay of strong interactions, kinetic frustration, and nonuniform topology gives rise to the physics of singlet binding, allowing one to shape the magnetic order of strongly correlated fermions by embedding frustration.
+This is fundamentally different from exchange magnetism and has no classical analog.